Vertical-Farming-IB3/vertical-farming-ib3.github.io/_tabs/Plantenbak.md

 ---
-icon: fas fa-leaf
+icon: fas fa-seedling
-order: 3
+order: 1
 ---

 > Add Markdown syntax content to file `_tabs/about.md`{: .filepath } and it will show up on this page.